xinhaoyuan/layout-machi/README.md

 ### Draft mode

-__This mode is somewhat usable, yet it may change in the future.__

-Unlike the regular placement, where a window fits in a single area, windows in draft mode are allowed to span across multiple areas.
+Unlike the regular placement, where a window fits in a single area, windows in draft mode can span across multiple areas.
 Each drafting window is associated with a upper-left area (UL) and a bottom-right area (BR).
 The geometry of the window is from the upper-left corner of the UL to the bottom-right corner of the BR.